flynn3103/AlgoExpert/Easy/Depth-first-search.md

 Hint:

 - DFS works by traversing a graph branch by branch.
 Before traversing sibling Nodes,its children nodes must be traversed
 - Start at the root Node and call DFS method on all of its children Nodes.
+Then call DFS method on all children Nodes of each child node.
+Keep applying this logic until the entire graph has been traversed.
+Don't forget to add the current Node's name to the input array at every call DFS.

 ~~~python